Zaccaria Giacometti: Work

-In his work as professor, Giacometti was a staunch defender of the rule of law and democracy.
+In his work as a professor, Giacometti was a staunch defender of the rule of law and democracy.
 His liberal views on political philosophy were based on the writings of Immanuel Kant, and, to a lesser degree, on Hans Kelsen's neo-Kantianism.
 This was most apparent in Giacometti's strong criticism of the state of emergency declared by the Swiss government and the ensuing legislation during the interwar period.
 During this time, Giacometti regarded the Swiss Confederation as an authoritarian state with totalitarian tendencies.